 - Construction of an interim library on-site to provide functional library services throughout the project

 - High-performance design and construction to LEED v4 Gold certification

 The new Lamond-Riggs Library is a critical part of the DC Public Library’s (DCPL) “Know Your Neighborhood” strategic plan, which aims to significantly increase membership and attendance to its library facilities.
-The existing building is currently underused and does not boast the modern atmosphere needed to attract visitors.
-Consequently, the Lamond-Riggs Library will be demolished and a new state-of-the-art library will be built on-site to reflect the increased needs of the DC community.
+The existing building was underused and did not boast the modern atmosphere needed to attract visitors.
+Consequently, the old Lamond-Riggs Library was demolished and a new state-of-the-art library was built on-site to reflect the increased needs of the DC community.

-A collaborative design-build process is underway with significant input being provided by the community.
-The Library is actively seeking input through meetings, surveys, focus groups and online feedback, which is driving key design decisions being made early in conceptual design.
+This project was build through a collaborative design-build process with significant input provided by the community.
+The Library is actively sought input through meetings, surveys, focus groups and online feedback, which drove key design decisions early in conceptual design.

-A 3,000 sq. ft. interim library will be built for use between the demolition of the old Library and construction of the new.
-The interim library will be open to the public before construction of the new library begins.
+A 3,000 sq. ft. interim library was built for use between the demolition of the old Library and construction of the new.
+The interim library was open to the public before construction of the new library begun.